Rules of Hamza

 The difference between Hamza and Alif

-Alif is a vowel letter and represents a Madd letter, it has the sound of a long /a/.
-Whereas, Hamza is a consonant letter and as a glottal stop, it is produced by momentarily stopping the airflow, like the words; Octopus, Cooperation, Hawaii.
+Alif is a vowel letter and represents a Madd letter, it has the sound of a long /a/, like in “father”.
+Whereas, Hamza is a consonant letter and as a glottal stop, it is produced by momentarily stopping the airflow, kind of like in “cooperation” or “uh-oh.”

 Hamzatul Qat’ (The Cutting Hamza)